NicholasLYang/uptointerpretation/content/posts/no-more-programming-sucks-rants.md

-change!" and get a vocal reception, even if Alice believes the solution is estate tax reform while Bob believes it's fixing tort law, the speakers of these talks can give some blandly outraged statements about how programming is awful these days, and let each audiencem member fill in the exact issue they have.
+change!" and get a vocal reception, even if Alice believes the solution is estate tax reform while Bob believes it's fixing tort law, the speakers of these talks can give some blandly outraged statements about how programming is awful these days, and let each audience member fill in the exact issue they have.
 Speakers may retort that if the audience pays attention, they'd understand the precise issue discussed.
 I'd counter that the majority of people will read the title